N4RLY/look-builder/README.md

 - Receive complete outfit recommendations
 - Provide feedback to improve recommendations
 - Iterative outfit generation based on feedback
+- Admin dashboard for analyzing user feedback

 ## Technologies Used

 - Streamlit for the user interface
 - Python 3.8+
 - scikit-learn for similarity matching
+- pandas and numpy for data processing

 ## Installation